ytechie/ytechie-blog/src/documents/2008/10/aspnet-mvc-pros-and-cons/index.html.md

 In traditional ASP.NET WebForms, the luxury of pretending to behave like a Windows Form comes at a price.
 The ViewState is a reliable way of storing all of the state information for the form.
 Unfortunately, due to the limitations of the web, this data needs to be a giant string inside of a hidden form field.
 This ends up adding a substantial number of bytes to the page, making it slower and requiring extra bandwidth.
 Of course the ViewState is controllable, much like the dinosaurs in Jurassic Park.

-Not only is the ViewState gone, but &quot;mystery&quot; generated HTML is also gone.
+Not only is the ViewState gone, but "mystery" generated HTML is also gone.
 You have strict control over the HTML.
 This gives you great power, but with great power comes great responsibility.
 Use it wisely, and you will have elegant XHTML output with no surprises.
 You need to really know your HTML, which in today's web world is a prerequisite anyway.

 ### PRO - Faster server-side